ace-wg/ace-group-oscore-profile/draft-ietf-ace-group-oscore-profile.md

 ~~~~~~~~~~~
 {: #fig-protocol-overview title="Protocol Overview" artwork-align="center"}

+As long as the client is a member of the OSCORE group and the access token previously uploaded at the RS is still valid, the client can contact the AS to ask for an update of its access rights.
+To this end, the client can send to the AS an access token request similar to the initial one mentioned above that was sent when asking for the first access token.

+This latest access token request also includes a "token series identifier" provided by the AS in the response to the initial access token request, which allows the AS to retrieve the data that it previously shared with the client.
+The token series identifier is assigned by the AS and used to identify a series of access tokens, called a "token series" (see {{sec-token-series}}).

+After the new issued access token is successfully uploaded at the RS and thus the client's access rights are updated accordingly, the new issued access token effectively becomes the latest in its token series also for the RS, but the token series identifier remains the same.
+When the latest access token of a token series becomes invalid (e.g., when it expires or gets revoked), that token series ends.

 ## Pre-Conditions ## {#sec-protocol-overview-pre-conditions}

 Using Group OSCORE to protect message exchanges between the client and the resource servers (RSs) requires that the client and the RSs have joined the same OSCORE group.
 This especially includes the derivation of the Group OSCORE Security Context and the assignment of unique Sender IDs to use in the group.
 Nodes can join the OSCORE group through the respective Group Manager, e.g., as specified in {{Section 6 of I-D.ietf-ace-key-groupcomm-oscore}}.